LenderPanel.com

 ModaMortgages

-• I co-own a apartment in Wakefield , with a ModaMortgages loan with my former husband.
-Him and his fiance are going to acquire my share.
-We had approval from ModaMortgages to substitute my name with hers.
-The transfer of equity has to be completed by a conveyancer for ModaMortgages (apparently).
-In order to save fees can I deal with the Land Registry formalities?
+• I own a property in Crabtree , with a ModaMortgages mortgage with my former partner.
+He and his fiance are going to acquire my share.
+We had approval from ModaMortgages to remove my name with hers.
+The transfer of equity has to be completed by a conveyancing solicitor for ModaMortgages (supposedly).
+Is it possible for us to deal with the Land Registry formalities?

-Important warnings to consider in in addition to the above ModaMortgages transfer of equity Info :
+Important warnings to consider in supporting the above ModaMortgages transfer of equity Advice :

 Tax and Legal